aksommerville/iggle/README.md

 - - - I think the best bet would be when you pick up the pumpkin, force nearby sprites within Iggle's vertical range away.
 - - [ ] Hazards.
 - - [ ] Scorekeeping.
+- - [ ] Proper graphics.
 - - [ ] Hello and Farewell splashes.
 - - [ ] Proper maps.
 - - - Bonk-to-drop is not obvious.
 Ensure the first level or two have just one pumpkin, and then train the user on bonking.
+- - - 3-row apertures are surprisingly difficult to pass through.
+- - - 45-degree slopes, both ceiling and floor, are pretty annoying.
 - Sun 2025-03-02
+- - [ ] Press Start to reset level.
 - - [ ] Music.
 - - [ ] Sound effects.
 - - [ ] Itch page.